How to reskill your employees

 4. Making lifelong learning a process

-1. Create a list of potential positions where people can be relocated
+Create a list of potential roles for relocation

 Another example: